-170 2.3.2 Aeroelastic simulations
+2.3.2 Aeroelastic simulations

-As mentioned before, a generic model of SWT-2.3 turbine is used in the present study.
-In this model, the structural and aerodynamic properties were supplied by Siemens Energy, whereas the controller is a tunned version of the DTU 10MW controller.
+As mentioned before, a generic model of the SWT-2.3 turbine is used in the present study.
+In this model, the structural and aerodynamic properties were supplied by Siemens Energy, whereas the controller is a tuned version of the DTU 10 MW controller.
 We conduct all simulations using this model.
-The benchmark simulations are based on inputs from IEC 61400-1 IEC 61400-1 (2005) requirements for design of wind turbine class A. Group 'A' is based on the IEC 61400-1 recommendation for site suitability check (i.e., the Frandsen model, explained in Sec.
+The benchmark simulations are based on inputs from IEC 61400-1 (International Electrotechnical Commission, 2005) requirements for the design of wind turbine class A. Group "A" is based on the IEC 61400-1 recommendation for site-suitability checks (i.e., the Frandsen model, explained in Sect.
 2.4).
-Group 'B' is based on the site-specific inputs in terms of turbulence and wind shear exponent from the freestream (wind bin 1 in Fig. 2).
+Group "B" is based on the site-specific inputs in terms of turbulence and wind shear exponents from the freestream (wind bin 1 in Fig. 2).
 This group of simulations is used solely for the validation of the generic HAWC2 turbine model.
-The validation results are provided in the appendix.

-175 Groups A and B have 11 mean wind speed bins (from 4 ms^{-1} up to 24 ms^{-1} with 2 ms^{-1} intervals).
-Group B only includes the mean wind speeds up to 20 ms^{-1} as the number of data points and probability of occurrence for the higher mean wind speeds are very low.
-The two first groups of simulations have one representative turbulence level in each mean wind speed bin.
-This level equals the 90% percentile value in group A and the Frandsen waked turbulence level in group B (more details are provided in the next section).

-180 We consider 100 seeds for each wind condition to account for the variability of the wind Mozafari et al. (2023b) and have enough data for fitting distributions to the resulted DELs.
+The validation results are provided in the Appendix.
+Groups A and B have 11 mean wind speed bins (from 4 up to 24 m s^{-1} with 2 m s^{-1} intervals).
+Group B only includes the mean wind speeds up to 20 m s^{-1} as the number of data points and probability of occurrence for the higher mean wind speeds are very low.
+The first two groups of simulations have one representative turbulence level in each mean wind speed bin.
+This level equals the 90 % percentile value in group A and the Frandsen waked turbulence level in group B (more details are provided in the next section).
+We consider 100 seeds for each wind condition to account for the variability of the wind (Mozafari et al., 2023b) and have enough data to fit distributions to the resulting DELs.
 The third group includes 20 samples from the site-specific turbulence standard deviation distribution in each mean wind speed in the freestream directions (wind bin 1).
-In this group, having nine mean wind speeds in the related wind directions, and 100 turbulence seeds for each turbulence level resulted in a total number of 22000 simulations of 10 minute duration for the site-specific aeroelastic simulations (group B).
-Considering a lognormal wind profile in all simulations, we consider the shear exponent equal to 0.2 in the first two groups and equal to 0.1 in group B as an estimation for shear exponent in smooth terrain (open water) Yan et al. (2022).
-This value is also close to the lidar 185 measurements in the site Liew et al. (2023).
-We use the Mann turbulence model Mann (1998) to generate the simulation turbulence boxes.
+In this group, having nine mean wind speeds in the related wind directions and 100 turbulence seeds for each turbulence level resulted in a total of 22 000 simulations of 10 min duration for the site-specific aeroelastic simulations (group B).
+Considering the power law for modeling the wind profile in all simulations, we consider the shear exponent equal to 0.2 in the first two groups and equal to 0.1 in group B as an estimation of the shear exponent in smooth terrain (open water) (Yan et al., 2022).
+This value is also close to the lidar measurements in the site (Liew et al., 2023).
+We use the Mann turbulence model (Mann, 1998) to generate the simulation turbulence boxes.
 The boxes contain 8192 evaluation points alongside the wind direction for higher resolution and 32 points in the other two directions.
 Table 2 shows the specifications of each group of aeroelastic simulations.